Bill Schultz (American football)

-William N. Schultz (born May 1, 1967) is a retired American football offensive lineman who played professionally in the National Football League.
+William N. Schultz (born May 1, 1967) is an American former professional football offensive lineman who played in the National Football League (NFL).

-High school career
+Early life

 Schultz prepped at Kennedy High School in Granada Hills.

 College career

-Schultz played his first 2 years for Glendale Community College (California).
+Schultz played his first two years for Glendale Community College (California).

-Schultz was a fourth-round draft choice from the University of Southern California in the 1990 NFL Draft.
+Schultz was a fourth-round draft choice from the University of Southern California in the 1990 NFL draft.

 Professional career

 Schultz played for the Indianapolis Colts (1990–1993), the Houston Oilers (1994) for the Denver Broncos (1995) and for the Chicago Bears (1997).